Home » Flute Music

 Below: The tune is The Blue Hills of Antrim (air).

-Below: This tune is called King Of The Blind – a Turlough O'Carolan composition that featured in Nicholas Carolan's facsimile edition of John & William Neal, A Collection of the Most Celebrated Irish Tunes proper for the violin, German flute or hautboy that was first published in 1724.
-For this piece Martin Doyle is playing one of his Baroque flutes.
+Below: This tune is called King of the Blind – a Turlough O'Carolan composition that featured in Nicholas Carolan's facsimile edition of John & William Neal, A Collection of the Most Celebrated Irish Tunes proper for the violin, German flute or hautboy, which was first published in 1724.
+For this piece, Martin Doyle is playing one of his Baroque flutes.

 Ronan Browne

-Ronan Browne is a well known Irish traditional musician – a piper and flute player, composer and teacher – who lives in Conamara, County Galway.
+Ronan Browne is a well-known Irish traditional musician – a piper and flute player, composer and teacher – who lives in Conamara, County Galway.
 He is also a member of CRAN and duets with Peter O'Loughlin.
-The two pieces below were recorded live during a wedding at the Church of the Assumption in Collooney, County Sligo.
+Ronan's first two pieces, Sí Beag Sí Mhór and Contentment is Wealth, were recorded live during a wedding at the Church of the Assumption in Collooney, County Sligo.

 Below: The tune is Sí Beag Sí Mhór (waltz) – played on a Martin Doyle D flute made of cocus wood.